No Products in the Cart

 Scott left a great job in medical sales to devote his time to helping long-term shelter pets.
 He drained all his money to finance his daily trips to the animal shelter and soon realized he would need a way to make an income while saving these dogs.

-With all the money he had left, he created Mission Driven Goods, a company that sells pet-themed apparel and goods to promote adoption.
+With all the money he had left, he created Mission Driven Goods, a company that sells pet-themed apparel and goods to promote adoption and fund his animal rescue work.
 With the help of his small team, volunteers, and sponsors, he can save countless dogs.

 He then shares their story on social media with photographs and videos to get them adopted by the perfect family.
 If the dog requires medical attention, as they often do, he raises money for their treatment.
 While visiting the long-term shelter dogs, he doesn't forget to get 30 ice cream treats for all the other dogs in the shelter.